albonico/NERDS/README.md

 To run the programm, you only need to ensure you have python 3.4 or above installed on your computer.
 Ideally you should run the programm in a virtual environment, which is activated on OS and Linux as follows:

 ```
-python -m venv ./myvenv
+python3 -m venv ./myvenv
 source myvenv/bin/activate
 ```

 Either in the virtual environment or on your computer, install the required packages:

 ```
-pip install pandas 1.1.3
+pip3 install pandas 1.4.0
-pip install jinja2 2.11.2
+pip3 install jinja2 3.0.3
 ```

-Then run the generator.py script to produce the html files as detailed below
+Then run the generator.py script to produce the html files (as detailed further down)

 ```
 python3 generator.py [-h] year temp [-t timetable-path] [-d data-path]